karsonkalt/onrotation_server/README.md

 ## Development

-To get started with Houseplant Helper, run `bundle` from the command line to install all necessary gems.
+To get started with OnRotation, run `bundle` from the command line to install all necessary gems.
 After dependencies have been installed run `rails db:reset` to run the db migrations and seed the database, then run `rails s` from the console to start serving the site to `http://localhost:3000/`.
 You can then log in with your own information or view a seed account by viewing the User database and selecting a User email and entering the seed password `password`.

 ## Contributing to OnRotation